 Entry Level Writing Requirement

 Every candidate for a bachelor’s degree must demonstrate an acceptable level of ability in English composition.
-Prior to enrollment in your fourth quarter, you must fulfill the Entry Level Writing Requirement in one of the following ways:
+Prior to enrollment in your fourth quarter, you must fulfill the Entry Level Writing Requirement (ELWR) in one of the following ways:

-Test Scores and Credits
+Qualifying Test Scores

 -